Introduction

 Semantic Versionning

-Mélodium follows the semantic versionning norm SemVer.
-This versionning system aims to be consistent with software evolution and avoid custom version designation caveats.
+Mélodium follows the semantic versioning norm SemVer.
+This versioning system aims to be consistent with software evolution and avoid custom version designation caveats.

-This page is essentially an adaptation from the Cargo Rust manual to Mélodium, from which the versionning and dependency system is largely inspired.
+This page is essentially an adaptation from the Cargo Rust manual to Mélodium, from which the versioning and dependency system is largely inspired.

 Version designation